YAKEcloud/yake/docs/docs/architecture-configuration/helm-flux.md

 # Working with Helm and Flux

-On this page, you'll find some useful information on how to work with the commandline interfaces for [helm](https://helm.sh/) and [flux](https://fluxcd.io/) in the context of your 23KE-based Gardener installation.
+On this page, you'll find some useful information on how to work with the commandline interfaces for [helm](https://helm.sh/) and [flux](https://fluxcd.io/) in the context of your Yake-based Gardener installation.

 ## Useful Helm Commands

 First things first.
-As already introduced in the [architecture description](./architecture.md), most of the 23KE helm charts stem from a helm repository hosted at `gardener.community.github.io/gardener-charts`.
+As already introduced in the [architecture description](./architecture.md), most of the Yake helm charts stem from a helm repository hosted at `gardener.community.github.io/gardener-charts`.
 Consider adding this helm repository to your local repository cache by

 ```sh
 helm repo add gardener-charts https://gardener-community.github.io/gardener-charts